Field-Induced Ferroelectric Phase Transition Dynamics in PMN-PT compositions near the Morphotropic Phase Boundary: Results

 \subsection{Field-Cooling Regime}

-The field cooling (FC) and field heating (FH) regime is defined by the application of a DC field at high temperature and ramping the temperature down and up with the same value of the DC field.
-Above a certain threshold DC electrical field, PMN-PT will undergo a field-induced ferroelectric phase transition.
+The field cooling (FC) and field heating (FH) regime is defined by the application of a DC field at high temperature and ramping the temperature up and down with a fixed value of the DC field.
+Above a certain threshold DC electric field, PMN-PT will undergo a field-induced ferroelectric phase transition.
 The transition temperature was established by the polarization/depolarization current peaks.
 Our experimental investigations study how $T_c$ changes due to different applied temperature-field histories in the FC-FH regime.

 Fig.~\ref{fig:figure2} (a) shows a typical FC experimental protocol.
-The polarization current spikes associated with a macroscopic field-induced ferroelectric phase transition in the Field-Cooling and Heating regime are provided in Fig.~\ref{fig:figure2} (b).
-A singular polarization current spike is observed when the PMN-PT composition undergoes a transition from the relaxor to the ferroelectric phase.
+The polarization current spikes associated with a macroscopic field-induced ferroelectric transition in the Field-Cooling and Heating regime are provided in Fig.~\ref{fig:figure2} (b).
+A singular polarization current spike is observed when the PMN-PT composition undergoes a transition into the ferroelectric phase.
 During the melting of the polarization, two polarization current spikes are observed, where one has a notably smaller amplitude but covers a broader temperature range.
-Through this experiment, the threshold electric-field $E_{th}$ (minimum electrical field require to observe ferroelectric transition) was determined.
+The other polarization current has a narrower temperature range and higher amplitude.
+Through this experiment, the threshold electric-field $E_{th}$ (minimum electric field require to observe an induced ferroelectric transition) was determined.
 Next, this experiment was repeated at different strengths from 0 to 0.4 kV/cm.
 In addition, it was performed for two different cooling rates $\frac{dT}{dt} = 0.5$ and $4$ K/min.
-From the results of this experiment, an electrical field-temperature (T-E) phase diagram was constructed for each sample similar to Fig.~\ref{fig:figure3} (a).
+From the results of this experiment, an electric field-temperature (T-E) phase diagram was constructed for each sample similar to Fig.~\ref{fig:figure3} (a).